MikeMugu/Zukini/README.md

 5. Write tests

 ##Test Structure
-Zukini uses a simple test structure that is fairly common amongst automation pros:
+Zukini.UI uses a simple test structure that is fairly common amongst automation pros:

     Features->StepDefs->PageObjects->Coypu->Selenium (or your choice of driver)

+For Zukini.API, the structure is simply:

+    Features->StepDefs

+You could probably add an Endpoint (instead of PageObject) layer in there if you want but up to you.

 ###Features
 Features are normal SpecFlow features.
 If you installed the SpecFlow for Visual Studio plugin, when creating a new item in visual studio, should be given the option to create a new SpecFlow feature file.
 See here for instructions on creating SpecFlow Feature Files: http://www.specflow.org/getting-started/